bradcypert/sandalwood/content/blog/scheduling-background-jobs-in-play-with-scala.md

 status: publish
 permalink: /scheduling-background-jobs-in-play-with-scala
 author: "Brad Cypert"
-excerpt: "A common theme with web applications is to run tasks in the background.
+description: "A common theme with web applications is to run tasks in the background.
 Commonly, they're ran at set intervals.
 You'll find data processing servers, online-game servers, and several other types of servers using regularly scheduled background tasks and today, you'll learn how to implement these tasks in Play with Scala."
 type: blog
 id: 79
 category: